THIS YEAR’S JUDGE

 2016 – Lee Smith

-Lee Smith has published thirteen novels and four collections of short stories, including the bestselling novels Fair and Tender Ladies and The Last Girls, winner of the Southern Book Critics Circle Award.
+Lee Smith has published four collections of short stories, the novella Blue Marlin, and thirteen novels including the bestsellers Fair and Tender Ladies and The Last Girls, winner of the Southern Book Critics Circle Award.
 In 2016 she published Dimestore: A Writer’s Life, a memoir.
 She taught for nineteen years at North Carolina State University.
 Smith is a recipient of the Academy Award in Literature from the American Academy of Arts and Letters and the North Carolina Award for Literature.
 Other honors include the Sir Walter Raleigh Award for Fiction (the North Carolina Literary & Historical Association) and the Robert Penn Warren Award for Fiction (Fellowship of Southern Writers).

 2015 – Randall Kenan